redpanthers/JoinUs-Freshers/questions.md

 **All the questions below are related to your development environment**

 4. Write the steps you need to do to find a `string` from a group of files
+	1. read the 'string'
+	2. open file and search for the 'string' in the file 2.1 if found, show the file name, line number and so on of the 'string', then, 2.2 repeat (2) until all the files in the group have been searched.
+		2.3 if no matches are found, then the 'string' isn't present in any of the files in the specified group

 5. Which all programming languages are installed in your system.